Zaid-Ajaj/the-elmish-book/chapters/scaling/multi-page-routing.md

 ```
 ### Modelling The State

-To start off with the Home page, since it has to show different UI elements based on whether a has logged in or not, it has to keep track of the state of the application user.
+To start off with the Home page, since it has to show different UI elements based on whether a user has logged in or not, it has to keep track of the state of the application user.
 Since I am re-using the `Api` module from the initial sample, I can model an anonymous user and a logged in user simply as `Option<Api.User>`.
 However, for the sake of better semantics I will define a custom discriminated union, similar to the shape of `Option` that represents a user of the application:
 ```fsharp
 type ApplicationUser =
     | Anonymous